JonJagger/cyber-dojo/md/running-a-dojo.md

   * amber - syntax error somewhere, tests not run
   * green - tests ran and all passed

-The colours on the traffic-light are positional,
+The colours on the traffic-light are positional:
   * red at the top,
   * amber in the middle,
   * green at the bottom.